clj-pdf/clj-pdf/README.md

 #### line chart

-if :time-series is set to true then items on x axis must be dates in the following format: "yyyy-MM-dd-HH:mm:ss"
+if :time-series is set to true then items on x axis must be dates, the default format is "yyyy-MM-dd-HH:mm:ss"

 ```
     [:chart {:type "line-chart" :title "Line Chart" :x-label "checkpoints" :y-label "units"}